 The extensiveness of the damage: If the damage is larger and the remaining good tooth are comparatively less, then the dentist will need to fill in more structure to replace them and vice versa.

-Post root canal treatment: Your dentist may suggest dental crowns to complete the teeth, and based on the material used the cost may vary.
+Post-treatment: Your dentist may suggest dental crowns to complete the teeth, and based on the material used, the cost may vary.

 CHAS Orange | CHASBlue | Merdeka Generation | Pioneer Generation

-You may feel some or all of these symptoms and these are common indications of the need for root canal treatment:
+You may feel some or all of these symptoms, and these are common indications of the need for a root canal:

-The dentist will administer an injection (local anaesthetic) to the area around the tooth.
+The dentist will administer an injection (local anaesthesia) to the area around the tooth.
 You will feel a bit “fat” on the cheeks when you are numb.
-The dentist will drill and remove all decay present, and make an opening into the pulp chamber.
+The dentist will drill, remove all decay present, and make an opening into the pulp chamber.
 Next, using a very fine instrument known as a file, the infected nerve is located and removed.
-The canal is rinsed and medication is placed inside the root canal to kill bacteria.
+The canal is rinsed, and medication is placed inside the root canal to kill bacteria.
 The dentist will place a temporary filling to safeguard the canal.
 This is to prevent it from being damaged by saliva.
+Material called Gutta-percha, a plastic substance from a Malaysian tree called a percha tree, is used as a permanent filling in root canals

-During the next visit, a local anaesthetic will be administered again to numb the tooth.
+During the next visit, the tooth will be numbed with a local anaesthetic.
 Your temporary filling in the tooth will be removed.
 Progressively thicker files are used to clean and shape the entire length of the root canal.
 Medication is placed within the root again and a temporary filling is placed.

 The dentist will have to repeat the procedure in another visit, depending on the number of canals and the case's complexity.
-Finally, the root canal is rinsed, dried and filled with a rubber material within the root.
+Finally, the root canal is rinsed, dried, and filled with a rubber material.
 A filling is placed on top.
 Your dentist will take a post-operative x-ray to check if all affected areas are treated.
-The dentist may also suggest a dental crown following a root canal treatment to reinforce the tooth.
+The dentist may also suggest a dental crown following the treatment to reinforce and restore the tooth.

 It depends!
-Your dentist will inform you based on your tooth condition and by examining the remaining tooth structure after the root canal treatment.
+After the root canal, your dentist will inform you if you require a crown or not based on your tooth's condition and by examining the remaining tooth structure.
 Generally, if the remaining tooth structure is less than half of the tooth, your dentist will suggest a dental crown.
-That is If more than half of the tooth is gone, a crown is needed to restore the tooth's structural integrity.
+So, you will need to have the crown of the tooth rebuilt if it is missing more than half of its original structure.

-If you are afraid that root canal treatments are painful, you can stop worrying because the procedure is akin to having a filling placed.
-It only poses slight discomfort and the pain before the dental care is likely much worse than during the procedure itself.
-The pain or the toothaches come because of the pulp inflammation or infection.
-The treatment is done to relieve the pain and save the tooth.
-The modern techniques and anaesthetics used will keep you comfortable as possible.
+If you are afraid that it is painful, you can stop worrying because the procedure is akin to having a filling placed.
+It only poses slight discomfort, and the pain before the dental care is likely much worse than during the procedure itself.
+The pulp inflammation or infection causes toothache or pain.
+When the infected pulp is removed it can relieve the pain and save the natural tooth.
+The modern techniques and anaesthetics used will keep you as comfortable as possible.

 The advice for patients is not to chew hard food after the treatment because there is a higher chance that your tooth-canal-treated tooth can fracture.
 Anything soft would be ideal.
-You should try to eat soft food like:
+It would be best if you tried to eat soft food like:

 It is advisable not to eat for a few hours until the numbness in your mouth goes off so you don’t bite your cheek or tongue.

-After the treatment, the tooth is non-vital/dead, so it becomes weak and brittle.
-It is weak because decayed areas and the centre of the tooth will have been removed in order to remove the infected nerve, leaving little tooth structure left for support.
+After the treatment, the tooth is non-vital and dead, so it becomes weak and brittle.
+It is weak because of decayed areas and the centre of the tooth, whereas the infected nerves and connective tissue have been removed leaving little tooth structure left for support.
 It is more brittle because the nerves and blood supply are gone.
 For posterior teeth that experience more force during the chewing cycle, they may develop cracks & fractures if not protected with a crown.

 Yes, there’s a possibility that you may experience pain in a tooth that has already had a root canal.